 I enjoy the practical aspect of my course.
 It opens my eyes to what goes into the construction of infrastructures and how the industry operates.

 The course is CIOB accredited and regarding the university league tables, we’re doing extremely well!
 The University has a great atmosphere, offers an Employability service and has an array of societies to join.

 The thing I like most about my course is knowing that what I am learning will all be useful in my career after university.
 I feel that this course will bring many opportunities in the future for myself and my course mates.

 How will I learn?

-- The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies).
+The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by industry partners).

 Field trips and study visits are an important part of your learning.
 Trips may include site visits to live projects and residential study trips.
 Where a trip is mandatory it will be aligned to your modules and inform project work, and substantive costs – including travel and accommodation – will be paid for by the school.
 Optional trips may also be organised which can provide additional opportunities to enhance your knowledge and experience.
 Optional trips may incur a cost to the student.